(314) 644-3587

 Education entry requirements

-• One full year of high-school algebra (passing grade)
+• One full academic year of high-school algebra (passing grade)

-• One full year of high-school geometry (passing grade)
+• One full academic year of high-school geometry (passing grade)